whoisdsmith/Project-Audio/The Casket Diaries/Youll Float Too.md

 So don't you try and lead me on

 ## Pre-Chorus

 Round and round we go
 I tried so hard to let you go
 And the second we end up alone
 I'm a mess and I lose control

 ## Chorus

-==If you're pennywise, than I must be a ghost
+If you're pennywise, than I must be a ghost
 Legend goes that down here we all float
 Guess now I know
 Tell my brother that he gotta let me go
 If you're pennywise, than I must be a ghost
 Legend goes that down here we all float
 Guess now I know
-Tell my brother that he gotta let me go==
+Tell my brother that he gotta let me go

 ## Bridge

 I wish you that you could change
 But I know you won't
 Our fate has been told